Due to COVID 19, we encourage you to check the status of any Indianapolis establishment prior to visiting.

 For more information on global brand cleanliness standards, please click on the links below.

 Indy is home to numerous award-winning, family-friendly attractions that have remained closed for over three months.
 Throughout these past months, leaders from key institutions have met to ensure consistence in quality re-opening protocols.
-The City of Indianapolis has declared June 19 the first date that attractions may open to the public, at 50 percent capacity.
+As of July 24, the City of Indianapolis allowed for Indy attractions to operate at 50 percent capacity.

 Please be sure to check individual attraction websites for their re-opening timeline and COVID-19 protocols.